twk-online-shopping-platform/twk-ui-library/topics.md

     - materail ui

 ***
-## Aug 1 2022
+## Aug 2 2022
 ### Topics
-- how to setup rollup
 - how to setup typescript
 - how to setup storybook
+- nodejs structure
+- how to setup rollup
+### Asignment
+- test it in your local

+## Aug 4 2022
+### Topics
+- build and publish lib
 - how to setup jest and enzyme
 - creating login component
 ### Asignment
 - fix header component based on your design